jhallen/cartscan/README.md

 * ATL"location","description": Add a location to the locations table.
 Response is "OK".

+* ATV: Get version number of locations table.
+Response is "nnn".

+* ATVnnn: Set version number of locations tables.
+Response is "nnn".

 * ATDyyyy-mm-dd hh:mm:ss: Set date and time.
 Response is "OK".

 * ATF: Get first scanned item.
 Response is "mm/dd/yyyy hh:mm:ss","location","item" or END if there are no items.